cardano-foundation/CIPs/CPS-0010/README.md

 Finally, goals may also serve as evaluation metrics to assess how good a proposed solution is. -->
 ### Clear Role of Wallet
-Whilst most wallet softwares generally offer a users a range of features, at their core all wallets are primarily concerned with the management of cryptographic operations.
+Whilst most wallet softwares generally offer a users a range of features, at their core all wallets are concerned with the management of cryptographic operations.
 The majority of wallets build on this by using a chain indexer, so information related to the wallets crypto credentials can be gathered and presented to users.
-Any operation beyond core cryptographic functions should be considered to be optionally extra by wallets and thus not included in base connector standards.
+Any operation beyond core cryptographic functions should be considered to be optionally extra by wallets.

+By only expecting wallet to support cryptographic operations we define a universal rule for all wallet connectors.
+This means at a minimum all dApps can expect from wallets during connection is cryptographic operations.
+Although, dApps should be able to request additional functionalities on connection if they wish.

+This does not mean that all connections must support cryptographic operations.

-#### Types of Wallet
+#### Types of Connection
-No-data - just base crypto (i.e. HWWs)
-- places all management of UTxOs on dApps (could be applied for Voltaire - just approve votes, not care about UTxOs)
+Forwarding the idea of minimal expected functionality, we define three types of wallet-connection and what is expected to be their roles within connection.

+##### No-Data
+A no-data wallet is the bare minimum type of wallet, which is only able to perform basic cryptographic operations i.e. hardware wallets.

+No-data core-cryptographic functions using Ed25519 keys:
-- Could just share root public key -> so dApp discovers addresses
+- Generate and share public keys
-- All wallets! - the most inclusive.
-Is interesting for future applications.
+- Sign with secret keys

+These connections would rely on dApps to derive addresses, find UTxOs and build transactions.

+We intend to impose the smallest set of minimum expected functionality.
+By keeping the bar to entry low for wallet implementors we aim to be as inclusive as possible.

 - Embedded wallets?
 - script wallets?
 - Can just be library

+##### Own-Data
+A own-data wallet

 Own-data - knows about it’s own data (used addresses, utxos, etc.)
 - Two sources of truth problem (CIP30)
 - Hard to draw the lines between these

+##### Full-Data
 Full-data - can index chain for any information
 - (Could add expense to wallet providers)
 - dApps can ask wallet for any chain info